Joel Tomkins: Return to Wigan Warriors (2014–18)

 On 18 June 2014, the Wigan Warriors announced that they had re-signed Tomkins with immediate effect.

-He played in the 2014 Super League Grand Final defeat by St. Helens at Old Trafford.
+He played in the 2014 Super League Grand Final defeat by St Helens at Old Trafford.

 He played in the 2015 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 Tomkins was victorious in his third consecutive grand final in 2016.
 He also claimed victory in the 2017 World Club Challenge, against the Cronulla-Sutherland Sharks by a score of 22–6.
 Tomkins' final game for the Wigan Warriors came in a 23–0 Challenge Cup quarter-final defeat on 2 June 2018, by the Warrington Wolves.

 On 4 June 2018, Tomkins was banned from playing for four weeks and fined £10,000, after footage posted on social media went viral of him abusing bar staff in a Wigan public house.
 His brother Sam was also fined £5,000 for his more limited role in the incident.
-Tomkins himself tendered his resignation to Wigan Warriors' Rugby General Manager Kris Radlinski, which was accepted by all parties involved.
+Tomkins himself tendered his resignation to Wigan Warriors' rugby general manager Kris Radlinski, which was accepted by all parties involved.

 Hull Kingston Rovers (2018–19)

 Following his resignation from Wigan, Tomkins signed an 18-month contract to play for Hull Kingston Rovers at Craven Park until the end of the 2019 seasom, despite interest from other rival Super League clubs.

-On 17 June 2018, Tomkins made his Hull Kingston Rovers' Super League début in a 24–24 draw, against the Castleford Tigers at the Mend-A-Hose Jungle.
+On 17 June 2018, Tomkins made his Hull KR Super League début in a 24–24 draw, against the Castleford Tigers at the Mend-A-Hose Jungle.

 On 29 June 2018, Joel bagged his first try for Hull Kingston Rovers on his home début at Craven Park against the Huddersfield Giants, in a 37–10 Super League victory.

-It was revealed on 24 November 2018, that Tomkins had penned a new three-year contract extension to remain at Hull Kingston Rovers until at least the end of the 2021 rugby league season.
+It was revealed on 24 November 2018, that Tomkins had penned a new three-year contract extension to remain at Hull Kingston Rovers until at least the end of the 2021 season.

 It was revealed on 11 January 2019, that Joel was appointed as captain at Hull Kingston Rovers ahead of the start of the 2019 Super League season.